Jump to Season: 2024-25; 2023-24; 2022-2023

 Script Development: Old Cock

-Written by Robert Schenkkan and commissioned by Portuguese theater company Mala Voadora, Old Cock explores the story of the Rooster of Barcelos, a classic Portuguese tale of faith, justice, and good luck that has been immortalized in both myth and tourist souvenirs.
+Written by Robert Schenkkan and commissioned by Portuguese theater company mala voadora, Old Cock explores the story of the Rooster of Barcelos, a classic Portuguese tale of faith, justice, and good luck that has been immortalized in both myth and tourist souvenirs.
 But when the Rooster discovers that his life story has been co-opted, he demands answers…and gets them from an unlikely source.
 This play interrogates the space where art, propaganda, and national identity collide.

 The Process: Mala Voadora team members Jorge Andrade, José Capela, and João Fonte traveled to New York City in May of 2023 for a 5-day script development workshop with Robert Schenkkan and Peacedale Global Arts staff which culminated in an invited presentation.